love2d-community/awesome-love2d/README.md

 	* [SublimeLinter-luacheck](https://packagecontrol.io/packages/SublimeLinter-luacheck) - Provides linting and static analysis of your Lua code.

 ## Game Distribution Tools <a id="game-distribution"></a>
+*Tools that automate game publishing in one way or another*
 * [boon](https://github.com/camchenry/boon) - Multi-platform, easy to use tool supporting Windows, macOS, Linux.
 * [love-export](https://github.com/dmoa/love-export) - Fast and simple command-line tool that builds binaries for you.
 Supports Windows, MacOS, and Linux.
 * [love-release](https://github.com/MisterDA/love-release) - A Lua script that automates game distribution.
 Supports Windows, macOS, Debian, Linux.